PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 Schema update
 -------------

-First off adding master support to the LDAP backend requires the pdns-domaininfo.schema mentioned earlier.
+First off, adding master support to the LDAP backend requires the pdns-domaininfo.schema mentioned earlier.
 The schema file is available in modules/ldapbackend/pdns-domaininfo.schema in the source tree.